Primula baileyana photographs

 Link to Flora of China description

-Type specimen: Kingdon-Ward 6093, 5985 resides at Royal Botanic Garden Edinburgh (specimen E00024695) and KEW (specimen K000750215).
+Type specimen: Kingdon-Ward 6093, 5985 resides at E (specimen E00024695) and K (specimen K000750215).

 Epithet: Named for Frederick Marshman Bailey.

-Distribution: SE Tibet (Xizang).
+Distribution: SE Tibet (Xizang), China.

 Very similar to P. littledalei and P. rotundifolia but growing only in SE Tibet.
 This species has orbicular leaves with a distinct, long petiole, truncate to slightly cordate base and thick white farina underneath.
 The leaves have a wrinkled texture.
 Corollas are pale violet to violet with a pale white or yellow eye and emarginate.
 Differs from P. rotundifolia by being more slender, with smaller leaves and notched flowers.
 Differs from P. littledalei in the distinct petiole and notched flowers.
-If you have an image of this species, please contact the webmaster. 如果你有这个物种的图像,请与网站管理员联系。

 <i>Primula baileyana </i>